All Episodes

 But if your company forces you to go independent contractor, then you pay your own taxes quarterly.

-You gotta do everything yourself.
+You got to do everything yourself.

-Pay your taxes, get your own health insurance, nobody provides it for you.
+Pay your taxes, get your own health insurance.

-Because the fine is going to be much less than getting insurance.
+Or pay a fine, which you might opt to do because the fine is going to be much less than getting insurance.

 That is also by design.

-So that you can go out there and wait till you actually have the accident or get sick, and the insurance company has to insure you at that very moment.
+So that you can go out there and wait till you actually have the accident or get sick.

 Well, now we're not talking about insurance.

-We're talking about something totally different, and there's no insurance company that can stay in business doing that by design.
+And there's no insurance company that can stay in business doing that by design.

-If they if they want to use Heritage ideas in their name to rewrite history in a way that suggests conservatives support this kind of bill, it is going to be a tough ride.
+Now, back to Heritage for just a second, because if they want to start talking about using Heritage ideas, starting with Obama, if they want to use Heritage's ideas and their name to rewrite history in a way that suggests conservatives support this kind of bill, it is going to be a tough ride.

 It's an outright assault on the integrity of the Heritage Foundation.

-Just trust me, there's no way that anything in this bill originated, even a germ of an idea from the Heritage Foundation.
+Just trust me, there's no way that anything in this bill originated even a germ of an idea from the Heritage Foundation.

 You can become a member too, like I am.

-Sign up at AskHeritage.org.
+Sign up at askheritage.org.

 Not theirs.

-That's AskHeritage.org.
+That's askheritage.org.

 Okay, a couple stories here.